shageenthsandrakumar/Project-Euler/problem_005/dummy.md

 ### Approach

-This approach uses **trial division**—the simplest, but least efficient, method for finding primes.
-It tests each candidate number $n$ for divisibility by all previously found primes.
-Once all primes up to $N$ are found, the LCM is computed using the logarithmic formula for exponents.

-**Reference:** The full Python implementation is available in [`solution_1.py`](https://www.google.com/search?q=solution_1.py).
+This method generates the primes up to the threshold $N$ using **trial division**, the most intuitive but computationally demanding technique.

+1. It iterates through candidate integers, testing each one for divisibility by all previously identified prime numbers.
+2. Any candidate not divisible by a smaller prime is confirmed as a new prime.
+3. Once the necessary primes are found, the maximum exponents are calculated using the logarithmic formula, and the final LCM is computed by multiplying the primes raised to these powers.

 ### Efficiency

-Trial division is straightforward but inefficient for large thresholds.
-For $\text{nums} = 20$, it performs approximately $20$ iterations with divisibility checks against a growing list of primes.
+Trial division is straightforward but becomes inefficient for larger thresholds, as the number of division checks grows with both the threshold and the count of discovered primes.

 -----

-## Solution 2: Half-Sieve (Odd-Only Optimization)
+## Solution 2: Half-Sieve (Optimized Sieve of Eratosthenes)

 ### Approach

-This solution uses an **optimized Sieve of Eratosthenes**—the classical, highly efficient algorithm for prime generation.
+This solution employs the **Sieve of Eratosthenes**, an ancient and highly efficient algorithm for prime generation.

-1. It uses a **half-sieve**, which only stores and processes odd numbers, saving approximately 50% memory and speeding up the process.
+1. It implements a **half-sieve optimization**, which exclusively processes and stores odd numbers.
+This reduces memory usage by approximately 50% and enhances speed.
-2. The sieve marks multiples of each prime as composite, leaving only the primes unmarked.
+2. The sieve iteratively marks multiples of each prime (starting from its square) as composite.
-3. Primes are extracted, and the LCM is calculated as in Solution 1.

-**Reference:** The full Python implementation is available in [`solution_2.py`](https://www.google.com/search?q=solution_2.py).
+3. The remaining unmarked numbers (along with the number 2) constitute the set of primes.
+4. The final LCM is determined by applying the maximum exponent formula to these primes.

 ### Efficiency

-The half-sieve is approximately **2× faster** than the full sieve and uses **50% less memory**.
-This is the optimal method for generating primes up to moderate limits.
+The half-sieve optimization makes this method roughly **two times faster** than a full sieve and is considered the optimal approach for finding all primes up to a moderate, fixed limit.

 -----